 The Žilevičiuses treated Genia with genuine affection, and hoped for her that her parents survive.
 After the liquidation of the ghetto, in September 1943, they no longer heard from them.

 Genia Rudnik stayed with the Žilevičius family until the liberation, disguised as their daughter.
-From time to time Ona or Danielius would go to Tytuvenai to see their children but did not bring them back to Vilnius, both because of the shortage of food and the Jewish girl’s presence.
+From time to time Ona or Danielius would go to Tytuvenai to see their children but did not bring them back to Vilna, both because of the shortage of food and the Jewish girl’s presence.
 In the summer of 1944, when Ona was visiting her children in Tytuvenai, the front lines drew farther west and she lost contact with her husband.
-Not knowing what was happening in Vilnius at the time, Ona took the children and fled westwards, away from the approaching Russian troops.
+Not knowing what was happening in Vilna at the time, Ona took the children and fled westwards, away from the approaching Russian troops.
 Several years passed before she found out that Danielius was alive, and they were able to correspond.